Update: Photos are updated in November 2013.

 - 2 Tbsp. mirin

-- Meanwhile chop green onion and grate daikon.
+- Cut green onion into thin slices.
+Peel and grate daikon.

 - Put dashi, soy sauce, and mirin in a saucepan and bring to a boil.
 Turn off the heat and set aside.